graaphscom/compoas/README.md

 The first argument to the `compoas.UIHandler` defines URLs where specifications are available.

-We want Swagger UI under route `http://localhost:8080/swagger-ui`.
-For that reason, the second argument to the `compoas.UIHandler` is `/swagger-ui`
+We want to have Swagger UI under route `http://localhost:8080/swagger-ui`.
+For that reason, the second argument to the `compoas.UIHandler` is `/swagger-ui`.
 If Swagger UI should be directly under `http://localhost:8080` we would provide `/` as the second argument.

 Now create a handler for static JSON specifications, configure routes and start listening: